tBaxter/questions-for-employers/README.md

 **How do you think about code correctness?**

-**Is there a written roadmap all developers can see?
-How far into the future does it extend?
-How closely is it followed?**
+**Is there a written roadmap all developers can see?** How far into the future does it extend?
+How closely is it followed?

+**How/when do developers talk to non-developers?** Is it easy to talk to the people who will be using your product?

+**Can I see some code the team I'm interviewing for has written?** From an open-source project, for example.

+**What's your approach to technical debt?**

+**Do you contribute to open source projects?** Which projects?
+Which teams work on open source?
+Do you work mostly in the community or do you have a private fork?